Draxx182/LandLord/README.md

 # Credit
 A massive thank you to HeartlessSeph who found out the pointers for property.bin.
 Thanks to Retraso for providing some base code.
 Sutando for providing me with the PyBinaryReader.
+Thank you to Spoon722, adidaskote, kuandik and Emerge for testing LandLord.py Thank you for viewing LandLord

-Without these guys, this project would've been a lot harder and more time consuming.
+Without you guys, this project would've been a lot harder and more time consuming.